Russel-Mendes-School/ATEAM-201-Milk/README.txt

     * Load Dir: load every file in the directory.
 This function will parse subfolders as well
     * Null Command: This command does nothing but acts as a place holder
 * Edit Commands
-    * Edit File: edit a file in the GUI
     * Edit Farm: edit a farm in the GUI
     * New Farm: create a new farm from the gui
     * Delete Farm: delete a farm from the database